Coopertronic/build4repo/README.md

 `makepkg -csrf --sign`

+If the `-c` flag is used then `--noconfirm` will be added to the end of the `makepkg` command.

 If no `PKGBUILD` is found the script will exit and ask you to check your location.

 ## Copy to your repo

 When the script has successfully built a package it will copy it to the repo folder.
 You can have this as whatever you want.
-I have mine put it here:
+I have put my repo here:

 `cp -vnr *.zst.* ~/pkgbuild/ctos-side-repo/x86_64/`

+I will now start to attempt to put this type of info into a config file.
+Of course there will need to be an extension to the scripts which check for a config file in `$HOME/.config/build4repo` and exits if one is not found.
+It can be further expanded to prompt for the creation and ask the user where everything is supposed to be found.

+I think the best way to approach making a config-file is to look into `JSON` so I can have 1 config-file that tells the scripts all they need to know.

 ### Clean up